Falmouth University: Henry Scott Tuke House

 Henry Scott Tuke House is 12 blocks of student purpose built accommodation opened in 1999.
 It is named after one of Falmouth's famous painters, Henry Scott Tuke.
-It provides accommodation for 156 primarily students studying at the Falmouths Campus.
+It provides accommodation for 156 primarily students studying at the Falmouth Campus.

 Wellington Terrace Annexe

 Wellington Terrace Annexe was opened in 1897 as a Board School for boys, built near the centre of Falmouth Town.
 Wellington Terrace Annexe hosted the studies for Foundation Degree students until summer 2017 when the Foundation Degree in Falmouth was concluded.

 Arwenack Annexe

 Arwenack Annexe was opened in August 1902 as Falmouth School of Art by Sir William Preece.
-The school relocated from Arwenack Avenue in the 1950s to Kerris Vean on Woodlane Road, which was built in 1875.
-The building is now an annexe for Falmouth University and hosts some of the MA courses.
+The School relocated from Arwenack Avenue in the 1950s to Kerris Vean on Woodlane, which was built in 1875.
+The building is now home to independent businesses and agencies.

 Libraries and archives

 Falmouth University has two libraries, one at each main campus.
 The collections held at each library are broadly dictated by the subjects studied at each site.

 As well as providing a service to staff and students, both of which are also open to the public.

 Alongside the taught academic collections, the library holds a number of Archives and Special Collections: